eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 Objects
 ^^^^^^^

-You can also reference other classes as member type.
-These other classes should be :class:`IdlStruct<cyclonedds.idl.IdlStruct>` or :class:`IdlUnion<cyclonedds.idl.IdlUnion>` classes and again only contain serializable members.
+To reference other classes as member a type, use :class:`IdlStruct<cyclonedds.idl.IdlStruct>` or :class:`IdlUnion<cyclonedds.idl.IdlUnion>` classes that only contain serializable members.

 .. code-block:: python
    :linenos: